 But the IT market has matured since the early 1990s and circumstances have changed dramatically.
 IT today is an established field of academic study; many professionals go straight from school to work.
 Career changers still seek to enter IT from other fields, but they no longer represent the majority of entrants.
 More people with more diverse ranges of skills, knowledge and abilities work in IT, so certification plays different and more specific roles than it once did.
 It's also no longer an absolute guarantee of employment.

 Truax's current view of Microsoft certifications distributes them across three families:

-- These certs identify entry- or novice-level IT professionals just starting in the field, who want to demonstrate skills and knowledge suitable for junior-level positions.
+- Career enablement: These certs identify entry- or novice-level IT professionals just starting in the field, who want to demonstrate skills and knowledge suitable for junior-level positions.
 The core Microsoft Office Specialist credentials fall into this category, as do MCSA (system administration), MCDST (desktop support), and MCAD (software development).

 - Career advancement: These certs identify individuals with real experience in certain areas of IT, who know the tools and technologies involved, but who also understand business processes, problem solving and planning and design issues.
 MCSD, MCSE, and MCDBA credentials fall into this category, as do Expert-level Microsoft Office Specialist certs.